Horse Owner Information

 1-three conditions are associated with sarcocystosis: S. neurona, S. fayeri toxicosis, and polyneuritis; polyneuritis can be non-demyelinating or demyelinating;

-2-the neurona-associated sarcocystosis group describes only 8% of chronic, relapsing/remitting disease;
+2-the neurona-associated sarcocystosis group describes only 8% of chronic, relapsing/remitting disease seen in the horse population;

-3-autoimmune polyneuritis, horses with antibodies against the myelin P2 protein, a protein that covers nerves, is found in 43% of relapsing horses;
+3-autoimmune polyneuritis, a disease found in horses with antibodies against the myelin P2 protein is detected in 43% of horses with relapsing disease;

-4-S. fayeri antitoxin is detected in 49% of horses with chronic neuromuscular disease;
+4-S. fayeri antitoxin is detected in 49% of horses with chronic neuromuscular disease and 6% of horses with S. fayeri cysts in muscles;

-A plan is needed to keep these horses healthy.
 The most crucial aspect of disease management is clinical exam by your veterinarian.
-The veterinarian has the most up to date treatment protocols.
-Testing the serum for CRP levels can let the veterinarian know if the inflammation is controlled.
+The veterinarian has the most up to date diagnositc and treatment protocols that enable forming a treatment plan.
+Testing the serum for CRP levels can let the veterinarian know if the inflammation is controlled after treatment.
+Another useful test is neurofilament light, these tests change quickly with proper treatment.

 Click to stop and start